-Section 2: Program Eligibility Eligibility Criteria Those who meet one or more of the below eligibility criteria shall become eligible for с onsideration for funding and services provided therefrom: Conviction History Any individual who has obtained or applied for a cannabis permit in Lake County, or who has worked in or currently works in the cannabis industry and was arrested and/or convicted of a non-violent cannabis- related offense or was subject to asset forfeiture arising from a cannabis-related event.
+Section 2: Program Eligibility Eligibility Criteria Those who meet one or more of the below eligibility criteria shall become eligible for c onsideration for funding and services provided therefrom: Conviction History Any individual who has obtained or applied for a cannabis permit in Lake County, or who has worked in or currently works in the cannabis industry and was arrested and/or convicted of a non-violent cannabis- related offense or was subject to asset forfeiture arising from a cannabis-related event.
 Low Income Status Any individual and/or entity that has obtained or applied for a permit, and the permit is for a business located in an area in Lake County with a poverty rate higher than the State of California, or any individual who can demonstrate their income is below the median income in Lake County.
 Disadvantaged Population Any woman, person of color, or LGBTQ individual who has worked in, or currently works in the cannabis industry in Lake County.
-Trauma History Are a person who experienced sexual assault, exploitation, domestic violence, and/or human trafficking while participating in the cannabis industry.
-Homeless Consideration Any individual who became homeless or suffered a loss of housing as a result of cannabis enforcement.
-Small Scale Eradication Experience Any individual who has experienced eradication for less than 50 plants.
+Trauma HistoryAre a person who experienced sexual assault, exploitation, domes violence, and/or human trafficking while participating in the cannindustry.
+Homeless Any individual who became homeless or suffered a loss of housing as a Consideration result of cannabis enforcement.
+Small Scale Eradication Any individual who has experienced eradication for less than 50 plants Experience on their own property.